 ✓ When was the last time you cleared out your unsubscribes and bounces?
 This is particularly important if you pay extra for a certain number of contacts.
 These contacts are just sitting there, useless, so why keep them?

 ✓ When did you last run a broken link check on your site?
 You don't want broken links damaging your carefully thought out SEO.
 Do a Google search for a programme that can check your site for you.

 ✓ Is every piece of content on your site relevant today?
 There shouldn't be a CTA for an event that happened weeks ago.
 The same goes for a piece of content specific to a product you no longer sell.

-Questions are one of the most powerful tools you have at your disposal.
-Whether you're reviewing your marketing activity or digging a little deeper into your challenges and what makes your business tick, here are 31 question to ask yourself.
+Questions are one of the most powerful tools you have.
+Whether you're reviewing your marketing activity or digging deeper into your challenges and what makes your business tick, here are 31 question to ask yourself.

 Iteration also means that you also don’t have to completely pull the plug on a ‘failing’ project.
-Spot it quickly, figure out what's going wrong, and then implement the changes to your tactics, strategy, or activity that drives the improved results you need.
+Spot it quickly, figure out what's not quite working, and then implement the changes to your tactics, strategy, or activity that drives the improved results you need.

 To find out more about how to use data to generate leads that close and drive ROI from your sales and marketing, download our free ebook below.